Drugmaker Shire to buy Baxalta for $32 billion after six-month pursuit

-LONDON Drugmaker Shire Plc (SHP.L) clinched its six-month pursuit of Baxalta International Inc BXLT.N on Monday with an agreed $32 billion (22 billion pound) cash and stock offer, catapulting it to a leading position in treating rare diseases.
+LONDON Drugmaker Shire Plc (SHP.L) clinched its six-month pursuit of Baxalta International Inc BXLT.N on Monday with an agreed $32 billion cash and stock offer, catapulting it to a leading position in treating rare diseases.

 The London-listed group, which first approached the U.S. company with an all-stock offer in July, won over the maker of treatments for rare blood conditions, cancers and immune system disorders after adding a cash sweetener.